WebCuratorTool/webcurator-v2-legacy/docs/guides/user-manual.rst

 Diagnosing when too little material is harvested
 ------------------------------------------------

-Sometimes a fails to complete, or does not harvest as much material as you expected.
+Sometimes a harvest fails to complete, or does not harvest as much material as you expected.
 This section describes some common causes of this problem.

 When no material is downloaded (the "61 bytes" result)